Excaliderp/node_assign1/README.md

 Press "Send".
 The movie you added should show underneath in the same formation you used.
 To check that it has been added to the list of movies, simply switch the method back to GET, and you should see that the movie is in fact in the top of the list with it's friends.

 You are welcome to add more fields, but the ones provided are REQUIRED.
+Year can only contain numbers, and it has to be four numbers.

 We use the POST method send new data to the server, in this instance creating a new movie object.